wtrscape/assets/README.md

 # assets

 This document contains the rules for our visual communication system.
-Follow these rules strictly to maintain brand consistency.
-This includes all the elements you may need logos, typefaces, colors, and more.

 ## Logo